‘The Walking Dead’ Mid-Season Premiere Gets Extended Runtime

 Twitter isn’t the only place that The Walking Dead has been busy.
 Their Facebook page has also been busy with new shots of some of our favorite survivors.
 Here’s Michonne looking a little dour and ready to slice and dice.

-With the release of the second half of season 7, maybe fans will also get some answers about the mysterious images that were released during the hiatus.
+With the release of the second half of Season 7, maybe fans will also get some answers about the mysterious images that were released during the hiatus.

 Are you prepared? #TWD returns February 12. pic.twitter.com/5PpCk5lSGt